 Expertise: Ask yourself questions like: What platform is my technical personnel most familiar with?
 Which one would they like to learn?
 Can it be easily integrated into existing enterprise software?
 Is there perhaps a platform where more people work, offering a larger basis of (future) personnel?
 The answer to those questions is important in determining the best cloud provider for your business.

 Use case(s): Certain providers have more mature offerings for specific use cases than others.
 For example, AWS offers 2 solutions for big data platforms (Redshift and Athena), which tie into different use-cases.
 On the other hand, Azure offers a more integrated Data Lake(house) service (Synapse).
-GCP, however, offers a high level of integration with various (third party) services and managed hosting, e.g. Apache Airflow hosted as GCP Composer.
+GCP, however, offers a high level of integration with various (third-party) services and managed hosting, e.g. Apache Airflow hosted as GCP Composer.
 This ties back into expertise, since your team will want to tackle the use case in the space they are most familiar with.

-There are obviously other considerations to take into account when choosing the best cloud provider, such as the availability of professionals who are experienced in a certain cloud provider, the ease of attracting talent that has experience with a provider, the accessibility and comprehensiveness of documentation on setting up and configuring cloud services services, or the possibility of integrating a cloud with the other tools that are used in the organization.
+There are obviously other considerations to take into account when choosing the best cloud provider, such as the availability of professionals who are experienced in a certain cloud provider, the ease of attracting talent that has experience with a provider, the accessibility and comprehensiveness of documentation on setting up and configuring cloud services, or the possibility of integrating a cloud with the other tools that are used in the organization.
 A common example for the last is the Microsoft Suite, which ties in nicely with the Azure ecosystem.